jfbloom22/Loomify/README.md

 - [Veed.io](https://www.veed.io/): An online video editing and recording tool with various features. *(Paid)*
 - [OBS Studio](https://obsproject.com/): A free and open-source software for video recording and live streaming. *(Free)*
 - Quicktime: Built into macOS, Quicktime offers basic video recording and editing capabilities. *(Free)*
+- [Screen Studio](https://screen.studio/): A professional screen recording and editing tool with automatic zooming and smooth animations. *(Paid)*
+- [Neeto Record](https://neeto.com/neetorecord): A screen recording tool with instant sharing and collaboration features. *(Free/Paid)* (This is the best full featured tool with a generous free tier I have found)